chiefabel7/azure-compute-docs/articles/virtual-machines/hbv5-series-overview.md

           <other_options> <executable> <arguments>
         ```
 > [!NOTE]
 > Optimal configuration depends on workload.
-Symmetric rank distribution usually performs best, but some workloads may benefit from using all **368 cores per VM**.
+Symmetric rank distribution usually performs best, but some workloads can benefit from using all **368 cores per VM**.
 Benchmark multiple configurations to determine the best setting.
 *(Topology reference: 16 NUMA regions, 48 CCDs per VM.)*

 *   For multi VM jobs at scale, disable multi rail in UCX, using: